Somewhat Resilient

 Engineering Teachers, Postsecondary are somewhat less resilient to AI impacts than most occupations, according to our analysis of 7 sources.

-Engineering professors are "Somewhat Resilient" because while AI is already handling a real chunk of their routine work — like drafting grant proposals, answering basic student questions, and administrative tasks — the heart of the job still needs a human.
-The parts that matter most, like mentoring students through tough problems, leading hands-on labs, and sparking genuine curiosity about engineering, are things AI genuinely can't replicate.
+Engineering professors are "Somewhat Resilient" because AI is already handling a real chunk of their behind-the-scenes work, like drafting grant proposals, writing test questions, and answering routine student questions, which means the job is genuinely changing even if it is not disappearing.
+The parts of the role that AI cannot easily touch, including mentoring students through tough moments, leading hands-on labs, and sparking real discussions about engineering ethics and problem-solving, are still very human and very hard to automate.

 Read full analysis